 NAMI Family-to-Family is taught by NAMI-trained family members who have been there and includes presentations, discussions, and interactive exercises.
+Registration for any class or support group ends 48 hrs before the class starts.

 What You’ll Gain